 - The nominal wavelength range of MUSE corresponds to 480-930 nm, which allows for suppression of second-order contamination in the red.
 In nominal mode, the blue cut-off filter is used to cut the wavelength range in the blue and avoid ghosts in that region. - An "extended" wavelength range is available in WFM only, allowing observations down to 465 nm.
-However, strong second-order contamination appears in that case at λ >900 nm (see Section 3.6 for details). - In AO modes the ranges, 582-597 nm in mode WFM-AO-N, and 576-601 nm in mode WFM-AO-E, are blocked to avoid contamination by sodium light from the LGS.
+However, strong second-order contamination appears in that case at $\lambda$ >900 nm (see Section 3.7 for details). - In AO modes the ranges 582-597 nm (for WFM-AO-N), 576-601 nm (for WFM-AO-E), and 578 605 nm (for NFM) are blocked to avoid contamination by sodium light from the LGS.

 In total, 5 filters are available in the wheel.
-The relationship between instrument mode and filter name is provided in
+The relationship between instrument mode and filter name is provided in Section 0.